Seven Sisters Colleges: What You Need to Know

 1. Liberal Arts Education

 As liberal arts colleges, the Seven Sisters boast rich histories, strong alumni networks, close-knit communities, and above all, a dedication to quality undergraduate teaching.
-As a student at any of these womens’ liberal arts college, you can be sure that you will have small class sizes, attentive and dedicated professors who prioritize teaching, strong support resources, and an education that emphasizes intellectual inquiry and ability.
+As a student at any of the Seven Sisters institutions, you can be sure that you’ll have small class sizes, attentive and dedicated professors who prioritize teaching, strong support resources, and an education that emphasizes intellectual inquiry and ability.

-Womens’ colleges exist to empower women by offering an experience that will not only prepare you for the world with a world-class education, but also ensuring that you remain well-supported by the relationships you foster and connections you make during your four years as well as the particularly strong alumni networks.
+Women’s colleges exist to empower women by offering an experience that will not only prepare you for the world with a world-class education, but will also ensure that you remain well supported by the relationships you foster and connections you make during your four years (as well as by the particularly strong alumni networks).

-The Seven Sisters’ pride themselves on the inclusive environment they offer towards minorities, including LGBTQ students and people of color.
+The Seven Sisters pride themselves on the inclusive environment they offer towards underrepresented students, including LGBTQ+ students and people of color.
 Of the Seven Sisters members that are still women’s colleges, all admit transgender women, and any student who transitions while enrolled will have no problem graduating.
 Mount Holyoke also admits transgender men and nonbinary students.

 Tip #1: Make sure you’re using the right language.